Last Will and Testament Lawyers in Maryland

 After death, the will should be filed promptly with the Register of Wills.
 This filing kicks off the probate process, which is how the state ensures that the estate’s assets are properly transferred, taxes are paid, and the testator’s instructions are followed.

-The process differs for administrative (uncontested) versus judicial (contested) probate, with the latter requiring more court involvement.
 Maryland distinguishes “small estates”—those valued at less than $50,000, or $100,000 if a surviving spouse is the only heir—which can use a simpler, quicker process.
+These small estate procedures allow for faster distribution without full probate administration.

 Having a self-proving affidavit attached makes things easier for the personal representative, streamlining the process and potentially cutting down on court delays.